 They had five children, Percy R (b1888), Lilian Frances (b1891 and working as a boot factory clerk in 1911), Elsie Gladys (b1896 and working as a mantle maker’s assistant in 1911), Ida (b1899) and grandad – Charles Arthur (b1900 – 1901 according to 1911 census).

 Mary Anne Drew (nee Nolan)

 According to her gravestone, Mary Anne died on 3 September 1915 aged 52.
 From Free BMD, she died in Nottingham.
 It appears that her maiden name was Nolan and she married Frederick in 1885 in Wandsworth.
 Although I believe, based on census records, that she was born in Surrey in 1862 or 1863, I have struggled to find confirmation of this.

-My grandparents lived in 29 Alexandra Street, in a house owned by the Coal Board, in a “colliery row“.
 I recall visiting grandma in the house, which still had an outside toilet, although I think at some point it also had an inside bathroom.
-My recollections are that it had a long garden and dad saying that they kept pigs there.
+I recall it having a long garden and dad saying that they kept pigs there.
 Also, I recall him saying that they took down the garden fences so the home guard could have drills during the Second World War.

 My Recollections of My Grandfather